The Best Food City in Every State

-Whether it's Illinois' deep deep pizza, Maryland's crab cakes or Kentucky's bourbon-spiked everything, America is a melting pot of unique gastronomic inventions.
+Whether it's Illinois' deep deep pizza, Maryland's crab cakes, or Kentucky's bourbon-spiked everything, America is a melting pot of unique gastronomic inventions.
 And if you're a foodie at heart, you know that planning a visit to any of the 50 states involves researching the best places to get some good grub.

 To help you get the most out of tummy time, we rounded up the top food capitals in every state.
 These culinary epicenters are brimming with the best the state has to offer, offering interesting dining experiences and showcasing artisanal dishes and regional produce.
-So the next time you're driving through route 66, be sure to pop in to one of these food cities for a taste of local fare.
+So the next time you're driving through route 66, be sure to pop into one of these food cities for a taste of local fare.

 Voted the No. 1 Up-and-Coming Food City by Zagat in 2016, this underrated Southern city features fabulous food from Hot and Hot Fish Club, where you'll find French, Southern, and California-style cooking.
 It takes the classic shrimp and grits dish to another level with crispy Benton's ham and spicy calabrese oil.
 If you're craving comfort food, make your way to SAW's BBQ to get finger-lickin' pulled pork sandwiches, mac and cheese, and fried okra.
 For a more upscale dinner, check out the James Beard Award winner Highlands Bar & Grill.

-Home to frozen tundra, bear meat, and whale blubber, Alaska's not known as a top culinary destination, but Juneau—the U.S.'s second largest city by area—has an impressive array of top-quality joints.
+Home to frozen tundra, bear meat, and whale blubber, Alaska's not known as a top culinary destination, but Juneau—the U.S.'s second-largest city by area—has an impressive array of top-quality joints.
 Try out SALT for some fine, modern Alaskan fare, Tracy's King Crab Shack for a taste of the Bering Straight, and GonZo for a mid-morning hangover helper.

-Arkansas – Little Rock
+ARKANSAS: Little Rock

 As a budding culinary gem, Little Rock is home to the state's growing list of food hotspots including Heights Taco & Tamale Co., which helped coin the term "Ark-Mex," community-oriented The Root Café, and Star of India, where you'll find superb Indian food.
-Be sure to hit up the lunchtime buffet!

-California – San Francisco
+CALIFORNIA: San Francisco

 This city by the bay has the most restaurants in the entire country.
-The perennial James Beard Award-winning city has so many choice foodie havens to experience, but try these three lavishly lauded spots for true tastes of the town: Al's Place and Mission Chinese.
+The perennial James Beard Award-winning city has so many choice foodie havens to experience, but try these lavishly lauded spots for true tastes of the town: Al's Place and Mission Chinese.

 Though rock star chefs often hang out in the mountain resort towns to cater to jet-setters, down below the Front Range you can find foodie delights in Denver.
 Standouts in the mile-high city include casual but killer Italian at Osteria Marco, stunning seafood at Stoic & Genuine, and roasted meats off the range at Brider.

-Connecticut – New Haven
+CONNECTICUT: New Haven

-Florida – St. Petersburg
+FLORIDA: St. Petersburg

 Miami is always teeming with celebrity chefs, but you'll find some excellent eats at St. Pete.
 The best bets for culinary inspiration include Brick & Mortar for classic American fare, Red Mesa for bomb breakfast burritos, or Sea Salt for 130 kinds of salt and delectable, local seafood.

-Though there are plenty of roadside barbecue spots, Atlanta has plenty of restaurants to feed your cravings.
+Though there are plenty of roadside barbecue spots, Atlanta also has plenty of sit-down restaurants to feed your cravings.
 From smoke meats to fine dining, superb options include dim-sum style eating at Gunshow, farm-fresh foods at Miller Union, and Korean-Mex at Hankook Taqueria.

 Asian and Polynesian creations blanket the cuisine scene on the Big Island, but Honolulu is where it all comes together.
 For a beautiful blend of both cultures, start your day off at Koko Head Café, then hit up the amazing Vietnamese flavors at The Pig and the Lady.
 Top off your trip with superb sushi from Restaurant Kunio.